 Before you go:

 You should talk with your doctor before making any travel plans.
-Sometimes people with cancer aren’t allowed to fly due to changes in oxygen andair cabin pressure.
+Sometimes it isn’t safe for people in cancer treatment to fly especially after surgery or if the immune system is severely compromised.
 Make sure you get approval from your doctor not only to fly but to receive any vaccines required for travel.
 Ask your doctor if you have any restrictions while traveling and request a letter stating you have clearance to fly, the medications you take and your doctor’s contact information.

 Do some research when choosing your travel location.
 Look at the medical resources available where you want to go in case you should need medical care while you’re away.
 You should also check the CDC website to see if there are any travel warnings or precautions.
 Check with hotels to see if they have mini refrigerators available if needed to store medications that need refrigeration.